Mausam07Ts/Mausam07Ts/README.md

 - 👋 Hi, I’m Mausam Jadhav
-- 👀 I’m interested in Data Science and Bussiness analytics
+- 👀 Masters graduate in Bussiness analytics from Dublin Business School
-- 🌱 I’m currently learning Data Science and solving assignments given by my coaching institute.
+- 🌱 Completed Short term Data Science course work from ExcelR Solutions.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...